cloud-native-toolkit/site-developer-guide/docs/adopting/use-cases/multiarch-build/multiarch-build.md

 ![igc pipeline](./images/igc-pipeline.png)

+!!! note
-Note that the git credentials are only used to create webhooks for the pipelines, wrong git credentials won't affect the execution of the pipelines.
+    The git credentials are only used to create webhooks for the pipelines, wrong git credentials will not prevent the pipeline to run.

 We can check afterwards the pipeline execution on the dev cluster :